HuyKunNe/cinema-system/docs/02_ARCHITECTURE.md

 3. Query Inventory-owned `show_seats`.
 4. Verify that every requested seat exists.
 5. Verify that every requested seat is `AVAILABLE`.
-6. Change the seat state to `RESERVED`.
+6. Atomically change every requested seat from `AVAILABLE` to `HELD`.
-7. Associate the reservation with the booking external reference where required.
+7. Associate the hold with the external booking reference where required.
-8. Set reservation expiration.
+8. Set the hold expiration time.
 9. Insert the processed event record.
 10. Insert a `SEAT_RESERVED` outbox event.
 11. Commit the Inventory database transaction.